Twelve Months, 2023-2024

 Twelve Jacquard-woven tapestries on a foldable room divider, twelve videos projected onto the tapestries in AR.
 Worsted wool, polyester, mercerized cotton, galvanized steel, video, digital tablet, AR app.
 Installation: variable dimensions.
 AR film: 12 parts, 1’ each.

 Twelve tapestries depicting men weaving at their loom, captioned by personal notes revolving around artistic labor and everyday life as interconnected spheres.
-Every month, during a year-long period, a tapestry from the series has been inserted into different contexts, ranging from domestic settings to public spaces, from social situations to remote locations.
-They have been worn as a garment or a blanket, used as a sun shield or a beach towel, or included in artistic actions and still-life compositions.
-They have been presented in art exhibitions, hanged in the forest, or carried around in a bag and shown on a one-to-one basis.
-The project is presented as an installation where a film in 12 chapters - each projected on the respective “tapestry of the month” through AR technology - can be watched with an app designed for digital devices.
+Every month for a year, a tapestry was inserted into a different context, ranging from domestic settings to public spaces, from social situations to remote locations.
+They were worn as a garment or blanket, used as a sun shield or beach towel, or included in artistic actions and still-life compositions.
+They were presented in art exhibitions, hung in the forest, or carried around in a bag and shown upon request.
+The project is presented as an installation including a film in 12 chapters, each projected onto its respective tapestry, which can be viewed through an AR app designed for digital devices.

-An interplay between written notes, clips, and voiceover unfolds in the film, which adopts the compositional principle of note-writing based on a fragmentary stratification of language and temporalities, thus reflecting different treatments of time and points of view.
+An interplay between written notes, clips, and voiceover unfolds in the film, adopting the compositional principle of note-writing; based on a fragmentary stratification of language and temporalities, it reflects different treatments of time and points of view.

 Read also: